oxyplugins/oxy-toolbox/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.4.0 ( December 15, 2020 ) =
+* [Rank Math] Fixed Oxygen's shortcodes from appearing in Rank Math's XML sitemaps for images and image captions.
+* [General] "Oxy Toolbox" admin menu item no longer appears for "Edit Only" users.
+* [Conditions] Added new "Is Archive" and "Post Has Tags" conditions.
+* [Editor Tweaks] Added clickable sub-option for the Components Panel.
+* [Editor Tweaks] Set "Expanded Oxygen Toolbar Menus" option to work only for non-Edit Only admins.
+* [Fullscreen] Fixed the center frame in Oxygen editor getting zoomed in.

 = 1.3.9 ( October 22, 2020 ) =
 * Added "Components Panel" option under Editor Tweaks module.